dylanavery720/shoot-the-breeze/README.md

 ## A Chat App Built With Firebase

 ## Overview
- This is a simple chat app built with a React front end and a Firebase backend.
+ This is a simple chat app built with a React frontend and a Firebase backend.
 It is deployed to Firebase at [https://shoot-the-breeze-93d19.firebaseapp.com/](https://shoot-the-breeze-93d19.firebaseapp.com/).